About GIM and Music Therapy:

 A typical session lasts approximately 1.5 hours and includes a preliminary conversation followed by a relaxation focusing on the breath.
 A musical programme is chosen to support exploration of issues raised at the beginning of the session, and you will talk to the therapist, who will guide you through the experience as your imagination unfolds relevant stories, images, sensations, symbols and metaphors, to help you understand your situation better.
 This process is similar to Jung's Active Imagination technique, but in GIM, the music helps support the development of your imagery.
 Insights gained from the music experience may be integrated by drawing a mandala, as well as verbal processing to close the session.

-Supportive Music and Imagery (SMI) is a less intensive approach to GIM, using shorter pieces of music of a more supportive nature, where the person needs to help develop inner resources and resilience before moving on to deeper work.
+Supportive Music and Imagery (SMI) is a less intensive approach to GIM, using shorter pieces of music of a more supportive nature, where the person needs help to develop inner resources and resilience before moving onto deeper work.
 These sessions are an hour long and also incorporate mandala making.

-For further information on GIM please visit:
+For further information on GIM please visit: https://ami-bonnymethod.org/ or http://musicandimagery.org/Links.html

 Carl Jung refers to the mandala as “the psychological expression of the totality of the self,"